Diversity at KU Law

-ALSA, BLSA, HALSA and NALSA collaborate in planning and hosting this event, which celebrates the ways in which diversity enriches KU Law.
+ALSA, BLSA, HALSA, NALSA and OUTLaws & Allies collaborate in planning and hosting this event, which celebrates the ways in which diversity enriches KU Law.
 The event affords students an opportunity to share ethnic and cultural differences with the KU Law community, including alumni and local firms.

 - Pub Night

 A live auction and variety show with faculty and student participants highlights this event.
 Hosted by WIL, Pub Night raises funds for local charities that provide support and assistance to women and children.

 - Thanksgiving Food Drive

 The entire student body actively supports this annual food drive sponsored by BLSA.
 First-year small sections compete to contribute the most items.
 Faculty members support the cause by exchanging "passes" in class for a canned food donation.
 Items collected provide Thanksgiving meals for hundreds of families in the Lawrence community.

 BLSA reaches out to the youth of the community to provide them with cultivating and enriching discussions on contemporary law topics and diversity in the profession.